weijianze/weijianze.github.io/_pages/includes/pub.md

 ``IF: 8.4``

 Xingyu Gao; Zhenyu Chen; **Jianze Wei**; Rubo Wang; Zhijun Zhao
-- The **first** Transformer model for iris recognition.
+-  deep mutual distillation (DMD) to generate reliable pseudo-labels for unsupervised domain adaptation person re-identification.
-- <u>Summary</u>: the paper integrates the advantages of visual Transformer and CNN, and proposes contextual measures (CM).
-The proposed CM regards each iris region as a potential microstructure and models the correlations between them for iris recognition.
+- <u>Summary</u>: the paper proposes a deep mutual distillation (DMD) to generate reliable pseudo-labels for UDA person re-ID.
+The proposed DMD applies two parallel branches for feature extraction, and each branch serves as the teacher of the other to generate pseudolabels for its training.

 </div>